stackitcloud/stackit-cli/docs/stackit_argus_scrape-configs_create.md

 ## stackit argus scrape-configs create

-Creates a Scrape Config Job for an Argus instance
+Creates a Scrape Config job for an Argus instance

 ### Synopsis

-Creates a Scrape Config Job for an Argus instance.
+Creates a Scrape Config job for an Argus instance.
 The payload can be provided as a JSON string or a file path prefixed with "@".
 If no payload is provided, a default payload will be used.
 See https://docs.api.stackit.cloud/documentation/argus/version/v1#tag/scrape-config/operation/v1_projects_instances_scrapeconfigs_create for information regarding the payload structure.